 (Picture provided by Olav Christensen)

 Gene Hackman was a former employee of WDAN-TV.
 He reportedly began his career as a camera operator and artist at Channel 24.
-Legend has it he was told that he should stay with WDAN and not "move on" because he could really work his way up the television ladder.
+Legend has it that he was told to stay with WDAN and not "move on" because he could really work his way up the television ladder.

-According to longtime WDAN sales manager John Eckert, Mr. Hackman was a studio crew member who would set up and arrange chairs, sets, and other studio gear for local programming and commercials.
-His exact tenure at WDAN-TV is unknown, but it is generally agreed it was some time from 1957 to 1958.
+According to longtime WDAN sales manager John Eckert, Mr. Hackman was a studio crew member who set up and arranged chairs, sets, and other studio equipment for local programming and commercials.
+His tenure at WDAN-TV is unknown, but it is generally agreed that it was sometime from 1955 to 1957.

 (picture from the Danville High School Wall of Fame)